yanxiaodi/vs-code-revision/README.md

 Note that OpenAI supports more languages but we have not yet added them to the extension.
 Maybe you can help us add them?

+## Choosing your preferred action when revising/translating

+ReVision provides two actions when revising/translating the text: `insert` and `copy to clipboard`.
+You can choose your preferred action in the extension settings.

+The default option is `insert`, which will insert the revised/translated text into your document after the original text.
+But you cannot change the cursor position when inserting the text, otherwise the text will be inserted at the wrong position.

+If you need to continue writing while revising/translating the text, you can choose the `copy to clipboard` option.
+This option will copy the revised/translated text to the clipboard only, so you can paste it anywhere you want.

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.